Study and Practice

 Choose teachers wisely

-For all these reasons, it’s important for students of Thai massage to pursue study only with highly qualified teachers.
 When searching for a teacher, check their study and training history.
 If this information is not listed on their web site or in their promotional information, ask them.
 How long have they studied Thai massage, and with whom?
 Have they studied in Thailand?
 How many hours of Thai massage study have they completed, and how many years have they been in practice?
 Do the descriptions of their services use western anatomical language or Eastern healing terminology?
 Do they blend Thai massage with other modalities or are they teaching traditional Thai massage?
-Thai Healing Alliance proposes a minimum of 500 hours of study with three or more teachers or schools over a period of not less than 3 years.
+As a guideline, Thai Healing Alliance proposes a minimum of 500 hours of study with three or more teachers or schools over a period of not less than 3 years.
 Make sure that the teachers you choose are experienced, and that they meet these standards.
 If you use good judgment when you select teachers, you will probably be rewarded.